johnstonskj/rust-asdi/book/src/datalog/concrete.md

 ## Constant Values

-Constants are supported in three types, String, Integer, and Boolean.
+Constants are supported in three types, String, Numbers, and Boolean.
 Whereas some definitions of Datalog introduce an additional Identifier type, ASDI treats these as _short strings_ that can safely be expressed without quotes; therefore, the values `xerces` and `"xerces"` are equivalent.